pycom/pycom-documentation/content/pymesh/lib-cli.md

 >mac
 1
 ```
-This shows LoRa MAC, this address is used as unique identifier in the Pymesh.
-Bellow there's a section on how to set MAC specific MAC address (useful for debugging, the MAC could be consecutive small numbers like `0x1`, `0x2`, `...`)
+This shows the LoRa MAC or sets it to a known value.
+This address is used as a unique identifier within the Pymesh.

+This can be useful for debugging and the MAC could be set to  consecutive small numbers, such as `0x1`, `0x2`, ...

 ```
 >mml
 mesh_mac_list  [1, 6, 2]
 ```
 This shows the list of all MAC Nodes attached to Pymesh.
-It inquires Leader, which centralises this data.
+It inquires the Leader, which centralises this data.

 ```
 >mp
 Send pack: 0xF3 to IP fdde:ad00:beef:0:0:ff:fe00:fc00
 last_mesh_pairs [[2, 6, -87], [1, 6, -77]]
 ```
-This shows Mesh Pairs list, with each direct connected nodes (by their MAC address) and the averaged RSSI value.
+This shows the Mesh Pairs list.
+It lists each directly connected node (by their MAC address) and the averaged RSSI value.

 ```
 >mni